Pay for The Second-Best Service: A Game-Theoretic Approach Against Dishonest LLM Providers: Proofs

-\begin{defn}[Type and Type Set] For any service provider $i$, we say its type consists of all private information (e.g. $\mu_i^r,u_i^p$ and $g_i$ defined in Section~\ref{sec:model} and Section~\ref{sec:thms}),.
+\begin{defn}[Types and Type Sets] For any service provider $i$, we say its type consists of all private information (e.g. $\mu_i^r,u_i^p$ and $g_i$ defined in Section~\ref{sec:model} and Section~\ref{sec:thms}),.
 A type set is the set of types for all providers. \end{defn}

 Note that although the price-per-token $p_i$ for provider $i$ is public knowledge, the utility function is private.
 For simplicity, we will also use $p_i$ in the proof without further explanation.

 \thmimp*